Ares-DF/ares/README.md

 2D/3D Propagation simulation is terrain- and clutter-based using the same algorithms and feature sets as CloudRF and can be attached to moving targets.

 Direction-finding utilizing a comprehensive set of algorithms is supported with devices ranging from single-channel SDRs up to an N-channel phase-coherent array with various geometries.
 Single-channel DF is intended for scenarios with constrictive SWaP requirements where tactical DF antennas are not practical, such as sUAS (SRR), where after clearing obstacles and terrain to achieve RF line-of-sight, an orbit can be established to displace for increased geolocation accuracy.
+Multi-channel DF is intended to work with tactical DF antennas (Alaris, etc.) and ULAs/UCAs.

 Mapping features, including lines-of-bearing, geolocated emitters, RF propagation, drawn features/pins, are designed to integrate with TAK via a custom plugin and Cursor on Target (CoT).